 It is disheartening how the many faithful who believe in the false doctrine of free-market capitalism zealously continue to advocate it in spite of the numerous failures, problems, and harmful effects which its widespread application has wrought on large numbers of people around the world.
 Following the collapse of communism, a process that began in 1989, there has been a substantial increase in the number of people who espouse the principles of free-market capitalism.
-Many of these simpletons have concluded that, since communism failed, it necessarily follows from the infallible rules of human logic that capitalism must be right; and since capitalism is good, free-market capitalism must be even better.
+Many of these simpletons have concluded that, since communism failed, it necessarily follows from the infallible rules of human logic that capitalism must be right; and since capitalism is good, free-market capitalism is therefore even better.
 Between these two monolithic alternatives, their brains are not able to conceive any other possibilities.
 But it seems never to have occurred to them that both communism and free-market capitalism might be wrong.
 Despite all the evidence to the contrary, their continued faith in free-market or laissez-faire capitalism is no different from the communists’ faith when, during the course of the last century, it became increasingly clear that their cherished ideology was completely wrong.

 At no time and in no country have more revolutionaries been killed and reduced to slavery than in Soviet Russia.
 To one who himself for seven years found excuses for every stupidity and crime committed under the Marxist banner, the spectacle of these dialectical tight-rope acts of self-deception, performed by men of good will and intelligence, is more disheartening than the barbarities committed by the simple in spirit.